poweredbygrow/front-end-challenge/README.md

 # Front-end Challenge

 ## Objective
 Build a user interface to view a list of financial transactions for a user.
+Your approach should be user focused with a simple to use interface that displays all the needed information concisely.

 The user should be able to do the following:

 - See their transactions for multiple accounts under a single list.
 - Filter their transactions by account.